MirrorNetworking/Mirror/doc/Guides/GameObjects/SpawnObject.md

 ## Spawning Game Objects with Client Authority

-To spawn game objects and assign authority of those game objects to a particular client, use `NetworkServer.SpawnWithClientAuthority`, which takes as an argument the `NetworkConnection` of the client that is to be made the authority.
+To spawn game objects and assign authority of those game objects to a particular client, use `NetworkServer.Spawn`, which takes as an argument the `NetworkConnection` of the client that is to be made the authority.

 For these game objects, the property `hasAuthority` is true on the client with authority, and `OnStartAuthority` is called on the client with authority.
 That client can issue commands for that game object.
 On other clients (and on the host), `hasAuthority` is false.